karlbenedict/karlbenedict.github.io/CV/CV.md

 #. *Measuring Up: Assessing Accuracy of Reported Use and Impact of Digital Repositories*.
 Performance Period 12/01/2014-11/30/2017.
 Award Amount: $31,610 + $99747 cost share (The University Libraries portion of the total project budget of $500,000).
 Institutional PI, Kenning Arlitsch (MSU) PI.

+#. *Assessment in Action - Assessing the Impacts of Research Data Management Training for Graduate Students*.
+Performance Period 6/1/2015-6/30/2016.
+Unfunded but sponsored by ACRL.
+PI.

 ### Completed

 #. *Collaborative Research: CI-Team Diff: The Virtual Learning Commons: STEM Research Communities Learning about Data Management, Geospatial Informatics, and Scientific Visualization*.
 Funding Agency: National Science foundation.
 Performance Period 9/15/11-9/30/14.
 Award Amount: $133,923 (EDAC’s portion: $20,000/year).
 Co-I, Marjorie McConnell (UNM) PI.
 Co-I Role transferred to EDAC with Dr. Benedict's transfer into the College of University Libraries and Learning Sciences on 7/1/14.